egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 >An utterance which engage in persuasion through justification or substantiation.
 - _**Because** the steps are made of a smooth, polished—and therefore slippery—stone_, the BTA should’ve taken precautions to clean the steps in such wintry conditions.
 - Accessibility is quite a key factor _**because** it is evident that the regional centre was built on the basis of good infrastructure_.
+- _**Because** of the event happening next year_, the housing prices have gone up so rapidly around here.

 [Back to Table 1](#table-1-categories-of-engagement-moves)